zidsi/classla/README.md

 - dependency parsing
 - named entity recognition

-It also allows for (alpha) processing of standard Macedonian on the levels of
+It also allows for processing of standard Macedonian on the levels of

 - tokenization and sentence splitting
 - part-of-speech tagging